 The Irving population in the year 2000 had climbed to 191,037.
 There were 82,000 more residents than 1980.
 The 2010 census showed Irving population as 216,290.
 The city is still growing, but for a time it seemed that our church was not.
 The youth of the 70’s and 80’s had mostly started families and moved to other suburbs.
 The city was left with many “empty nesters.”
-Much of the rapid population growth had been from new racial and ethnic groups and much of the housing constructed had been in the form of apartments.
+But the life of the church continued.

-Our day school closed, but when the new Sanctuary opened the children’s school facilities were put back into use as Parents Day Out two day per week.
-Vacation Bible School was opened to the whole community and we found ourselves serving more non-members than members.
-The church stepped up volunteer and food collection for Irving Cares.
-We are now the site of a once per week evening meal for needy and homeless persons (along with 9 partner churches) and participate as part of Family Promise, serving homeless families in our community.
+The church’s day school closed, but in 2002, when the new Sanctuary opened the children’s school facilities were put back into use as Parents Day Out (PDO) two day per week school.
+In 2018, the PDO school reached record enrollment.
+Vacation Bible School has continued to grow as an outreach to the surrounding community.
+The church stepped up volunteer hours and food collection for Irving Cares.
+For almost 4 years we were the site of a once per week evening meal for needy and homeless persons (along with 14 partner churches) and the church continues to be one of the serving churches for the Thursday feed.
+Additionally we participate as part of Family Promise, serving homeless families in our community.

 Finally, the 1937 Sanctuary is being used now more than ever.
-It is the site of Sunday evening worship focused as Fellowship of the Cross for all seeking worship on Sunday evenings and to pray for our country.
-Additionally, Immanuel Korean Methodist has been holding a Sunday morning and a Sunday afternoon service for their congregation in the stone church for the last 4 years.
-The 1937 Sanctuary is 79 years old and still a vital part of Christian worship in Irving.
-In 2015 our church became free of outside debt for the first time in over 40 years, thanks to the grace of God and the God given generosity of many past and present members.
+Immanuel Korean United Methodist Church held a Sunday morning and a Sunday afternoon service for their congregation in the structure now known as the “Chapel” for 6 years.
+They moved into their own facility in December 2017.
+Beginning in 2018, a new church, Spirit of Unity, joined us and worships in the Chapel, keeping this building alive with worship and praise.
+The 1937 Sanctuary is more than 80 years old and still a vital part of Christian worship in Irving.
+In 2015 our church became free of outside debt for the first time in over 40 years, thanks to the grace of God and the God given generosity of many past and present members and non-members.

 We have come to recognize the relevance of the words of John Wesley: